RRDS

 In the above syntax,

-• The NUMBERED parameter specifies that the file created is RRDS.
+• The NUMBERED parameter specifies that the file is RRDS.

 Refer IDCAMS DEFINE command for full set of parameters.